lab-cosmo/sphericart/docs/src/api.rst

 This section contains a description of the interface of the ``sphericart`` library for the different languages it supports.

+In general, the functions and methods in ``sphericart`` calculate the spherical harmonics, their first and/or second derivatives for one or more points in 3D space.

 .. toctree::
     :maxdepth: 1